zpainter/iassist/content/about/become-a-member.md

 **To join**, please complete the [online application](https://www.iassistdata.info/application).
 Credit card transactions will be conducted by Affinipay, and may be subject to currency fluctuation.
 Annual membership fee is $50 (USD).

 **If you are a member** and want to manage or renew your membership:  Manage your membership online by logging in to the [membership site](https://www.iassistdata.info/application) with your email and password.
 Proceed to "View profile".
 Renew button takes you to a payment page.
-If you have forgotten your password, you can find it by clicking on "Forgot password" link next to the the login button.
+Follow the instructions to complete the payment.
+If you have forgotten your password, you can find it by clicking on "Forgot password" link next to the login button.

 ### Membership administration site (iassistdata.info)